Table of Contents:

 - Funeral and Memorial Service Influences on Cost

 - Making Final Arrangements More Affordable with Preplanning

 The costs of cremation vary according to many factors, so planning ahead and understanding all your options can be good ways to save on end-of-life expenses.
 Even without early action on your part, though, educating yourself on cremation costs lets you make decisions that support your goals for your own legacy and reduce the decision-making and expense burdens that might otherwise fall on your family.

 Average Cremation and Burial Prices in the United States

-Data from the Cremation Research Council notes that the average cremation costs about $1,100 as of 2017, but that doesn’t include costs for memorial services, urns or other optional items.
-The total cost of cremation can range up to several thousands of dollars depending on those choices.
+Data from the National Funeral Directors Association notes that the average cremation costs about $2,400 as of 2019, but that doesn’t include costs for memorial services, urns or other optional items.
+The total cost of cremation can range up to several thousand dollars depending on those choices.

 Comparatively, the average cost of a burial with funeral is approximately $11,000.
 The average cost of the casket alone is usually more than $2,000.

 Funeral costs have risen through the years.
-The National Funeral Directors Association notes that a funeral with viewing and burial that cost $5,582 in 2004 would cost approximately $7,181 in 2014, representing a 28 percent increase over a decade.
+The National Funeral Directors Association notes that a funeral with viewing and burial that cost $5,582 in 2004 would cost approximately $7,640 in 2019, representing nearly a 37 percent increase over 15 years.
 Cremation costs have seen similar upward trends through the years.